Divij-J/Billing_And_Statement_Generator/README.md

 ## Design Patterns & Architecture
 * **Controller -> Service -> Repository**: Followed the classic layered architecture to ensure separation of concerns and maintainability.
 Each layer has a single responsibility and communicates only with the adjacent layer.
 * **DTO Pattern**: Utilized Data Transfer Objects to decouple the API contract from the database layer.
 Request DTOs handle validation with '@Valid' annotations.
 Response DTOs expose only the fields needed by the consumer.
-* **Mapper Pattern**: Implemented dedicated mapper components (MapStruct for Card, Customer, Transaction; manual mappers for Payment and Statement) to handle transformation logic between entities and DTOs.
+* **Mapper Pattern**: Implemented dedicated mapper components to handle transformation logic between entities and DTOs.
 Server-controlled fields like IDs, dates, and calculated values are never mapped from the request.
 * **Repository Pattern**: Used Spring Data JPA repositories extending 'JpaRepository' to abstract all database access.
 Custom '@Query' annotations are used for complex joins and aggregations (e.g. total paid by cycle, payments within date range).
 * **Service Exception Pattern**: Custom exception classes ('NotFoundException', 'ConflictException', 'ValidationException', 'LimitExceededException') are defined within each service to provide meaningful error context while keeping the exception hierarchy clean.